FragileTech/ml-ops-quickstart/README.md

 ### [3.5](#Index) Docker

 A [Dockerfile](mloq/assets/templates/Dockerfile) that builds a container on top of the FragileTech [Docker Hub]() images:
-- If *tensorflow* or *pytorch* are selected as requirements the container has CUDA 11.0 installed.
+- If *tensorflow* or *pytorch* are selected as requirements, the container has CUDA 11.0 installed.
 - Installs all the packages listed in `requirements.txt`.
 - Installs `requirements-test.txt` and `requirements-lint.txt` dependencies.
-- Install a `jupyter notebook` server with a configurable password in the port 8080.
+- Install a `jupyter notebook` server with a configurable password on port 8080.
 - Installs the project with `pip install -e .`.

 ### [3.6](#Index) Continuous integration using GitHub Actions